 Taxi aka Remís

 This is by far the most comfortable way to get to and from the airport.
-Ranging from about 300-400AR pesos per direction, it is a delight to be picked up at your door step and driven directly to the airport or viceversa, particularly when carting around a lot of baggage or after a 13 hour flight.
-You can either order a taxi in advance or contract with one in the airport.
+Ranging from about 30-40USD (listed in dollars because of inflation in Argentina) per direction, it is nice to be picked up at your door step and driven directly to the airport or viceversa, particularly when carting around a lot of baggage or after a 13 hour flight.
+You can either request a taxi in advance or contract with one in the airport.
 If you are a Mente Argentina participant your ride to and from the airport will be included in your program and will be coordinated for you.

 Taxi Ezeiza: http://www.taxiezeiza.com.ar/